Hyper-efficient model-independent Bayesian method for the analysis of pulsar timing data: Acknowledgements

 \section{Acknowledgements}

 This work was performed using the Darwin Supercomputer of the University of Cambridge High Performance Computing Service (http://www.hpc.cam.ac.uk/), provided by Dell Inc. using Strategic Research Infrastructure Funding from the Higher Education Funding Council for England and funding from the Science and Technology Facilities Council.
-We would also like to thank Rutger van Haasteren for invaluable assistance over the last few months in helping me work towards producing this manuscript.